martttizzle/Bamazon/README.md

  # Bamazon
  ## Synopsis
-I have created a project in which a user can use node.js to edit and mysql tables.
-The projects has two type of operators.
-The first is a customer purchase screen, who can purchase items available.
-The second is a manager view.
-Each have unique abilities and both affect the same mysql tables.
+I have created a project in which a user can use node.js to edit and update mysql tables directly.
+The projects has two types of operators.
+The first is a customer purchase options, who can purchase items available.
+The second is a manager view, which can alter items.

 ## Motivation
 I wanted to show my knowledge of using node.js to edit mysql in real-time.
 I wanted to also showcase my skills of working in the back-end of web development.

 # Code walk-through for Customer
-I will break down both customer and manager of Bamazon.
+I will break down both customer and manager modes of Bamazon.
 I will use screenshots to walk-through the steps.

 ### Database
  This is the database in mysql that I used to create a table to be used for the customer.
 I made a primary key as the id for specific items